Aliases for S100B Gene

 GeneCards Summary for S100B Gene

 S100B (S100 Calcium Binding Protein B) is a Protein Coding gene.
-Diseases associated with S100B include granular cell tumor and ossifying fibromyxoid tumor.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include calcium ion binding and identical protein binding.
-An important paralog of this gene is S100A6.
+Diseases associated with S100B include Malignant Peripheral Nerve Sheath Tumor and Neurofibroma.
+Among its related pathways are Activated TLR4 signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and identical protein binding.

 Weakly binds calcium but binds zinc very tightly-distinct binding sites with different affinities exist for both ions on each monomer.
 Physiological concentrations of potassium ion antagonize the binding of both divalent cations, especially affecting high-affinity calcium-binding sites.
 Binds to and initiates the activation of STK38 by releasing autoinhibitory intramolecular interactions within the kinase.
 Interaction with AGER after myocardial infarction may play a role in myocyte apoptosis by activating ERK1/2 and p53/TP53 signaling.
 Could assist ATAD3A cytoplasmic processing, preventing aggregation and favoring mitochondrial localization.
 May mediate calcium-dependent regulation on many physiological processes by interacting with other proteins, such as TPR-containing proteins, and modulating their activity.